 Take a look at what everyone else is doing.
 Do you want to start your event at the same time as Amazon or eBay?
 Work out where you main target audience is located and make sure your timing lines up with their timezone.
 You don’t want to end your event as your consumers across the pond are waking up.

 Consider giving your existing customers priority access

 Use your email marketing list to give early access, or special discounts, to existing customers.
 Making a customer feel special and giving them access to something others won’t immediately be able to get can lead to an increase in conversions.

 Can your website and infrastructure handle a sudden influx of visitors or orders?
 With an estimated 161 million visits to online retail sites during last year’s event, you have to plan for more than average number of visitors and orders.
 You may look into load balancing, offloading or increasing your hardware for the day to ensure that your website will be available.
-In 2014, both Argos and John Lewis websites went offline due to the volume of orders and during this time, AO.com bought pay-per-click advertising for both of their brand names to ensure that disappointed visitors were swiftly given an alternative option.
+In the past both Argos and John Lewis websites have gone offline due to the volume of orders and during this time, AO.com bought pay-per-click advertising for both of their brand names to ensure that disappointed visitors were swiftly given an alternative option.
 Don’t let it happen to you.